statamic/docs/content/collections/tags/nav.md

       being viewed.
 Also useful for outputting
       active states.
   -
+    name: is_external
+    type: boolean
+    description: >
+      Whether the current nav URL is an external link .
+Useful for outputting `target=_"blank"` in menu templates.
+  -
     name: depth
     type: integer
     description: The depth of the page within the nav structure.